oslomet-arx-as-a-service/Rapport/presentation/presentation.md

 - Insensitive Attributes
     These are all other attributes in the dataset.
 Data points that neither could identify or cause harm to a individual if released.

+Additionally quasi identifying attributes are further categorized in the following categories:

+- Categorical variables are values in a finite set. e.g. gender, religion, home state.

+- Continuous variables are values in a infinite set. e.g. income, weight, height.
+Due to their uniqueness they are often transformed into categorical variables when anonymizing

-We will briefly talk about the pseudonymization before moving on to Anonymization which has been the focus of our work.
+We will briefly talk about the pseudonymization before moving on to Anonymization which has been the focus of the teams work.

  **Pseudonymization**
  Pseudonymization is a type of de-identification where the association between data and person is removed.
 It achieves this by introducing a new bi-directional mapping between a individual in the dataset and his or hers identifiers.
 Pseudonymization can be irreversible, in that case the mapping to the identifers are deleted or reversible.
 Pseudonymization is regarded as a weak form of de-identification as the identifiers have only been moved to a separate mapping.